ModelarData/ModelarDB-RS/docs/dev/README.md

 most commonly used public methods, and so on.
 Private functions and methods should be placed right after the last public function or method that calls them.

-All public and private structs, traits, functions, and methods must have an accompanying doc comment that describes their purpose.
+All public and private structs, traits, functions, and methods must have accompanying doc comments that describes their purpose.
 Generally, these doc comments should include a description of the main parameters, the return value, and, if beneficial, examples.

 ### Terminology
 The following terminology must be used throughout the ModelarDB project.